maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 According to *Illustrating BASIC*, some, or many, versions of MAT PRINT add an empty line between the rows of a matrix.
-RetroBASIC does not do this.
+RetroBASIC does not do this, as most printed examples do not appear to actually do this.

 <!-- TOC --><a name="mat-input-avaravar"></a>
 ### `MAT INPUT` *avar*[,*avar*,...]]